 Whether you’re holidaying at home, wanting to make some egg-stra special gifts for friends and family, or tightening the purse strings this Easter long weekend, this list of awesomely creative and fun activities is a great way to get kids excited while bringing the whole family together.
 Happy Easter!

 1. Make Your Own Decorative Easter Eggs

-We’re all having to look for ways to keep our little ones entertained this Easter and what better way than to get them painting and decorating their very own Easter Eggs!
+Get crafty kids painting and decorating their very own Easter Eggs!
 ‘Home Stories A to Z‘ have compiled 25 awesomely unique Easter Egg ideas along with corresponding tutorials that will get the family creativity flowing.
-In the absence of family gatherings, children can personalise their very own Easter Eggs to give as gifts to Mums, Dads, Brothers or Sisters!
+Children can personalise their very own Easter Eggs to give as gifts to Mums, Dads, Brothers, or Sisters!

 2. Have a Family Easter Hat Parade

 Every year, kids get super excited about making their very own Easter bonnets and showing them off to their buddies and family members – so this year, why not host your very own, intimate Easter hat parade!
 Kids can rifle through the arts and crafts box, Mum can dig out the scissors and Dad can form a collection of recycling items that will make the perfect bunny ears!
 Once everyone has made their own bonnet, you can take it in turns to show them off on a catwalk made out of laid out bed sheets – the winner gets a chocolate egg!